NLeSC/eEcology-script-wrapper/README.rst

 Copyrights & Disclaimers
 ------------------------

-Octopus is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.
+eEcology script wrapper is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.

 See <http://www.esciencecenter.nl> for more information on the Netherlands